 Enjoy Salvadorian Food

-Costa del Sol is a must stop stop when you’re craving some pupusas, plantains, cassava, and other amazing dishes.
+Costa del Sol is a must-stop when you’re craving some pupusas, plantains, cassava, and other amazing dishes.
 Plus if you get the chance, grab some warm atol de elote, a sweet corn drink unlike anything you’ve ever tasted.

-Huntsville is full of fun things to do, but why stop there?
+There are lots of fun things to do in Huntsville TX, but why stop there?
 East Texas is a treasure trove of gems.
 Why not check out some of these other great towns.

 - Livingston – Sleep in a castle, visit the state park, and enjoy some incredible hikes!